mu40/katy/README.md

 ## Setup

-Install a local virtual environment for development and testing, with pre-commit hooks for linting.
+Install a local virtual environment for development, with pre-commit hooks.

 ```sh
 ./setup.sh